 Now that we’ve outlined Principle and Guideline #4, the next step is to establish your criteria and guidelines for rebalancing.

 There are many different reasons and criteria for rebalancing.
-Coming up soon, we’re going to explore and expand on them.
+Next week, we’re going to explore and expand on them.

 Committed To Your Relaxing Retirement,

 The Retirement Coach